zhouyou-gu/drl-5g-scheduler/README.md

 ### Package Dependency

-The following is a table of version-sensitive packages used in this package.
+The following is a table of version-sensitive packages used in this project.
 Note that packages with different versions may not be functional for this project.
 Please install the right version based on instructions in their corresponding websites.

 | Version-sensitive packages | Version                                  |
 | :------------------------- | ---------------------------------------- |